Ivy-Apps/legal/pocketvibe-privacy.md

 ## 8. Children's Privacy

 PocketVibe is not directed to children under 13.
 We do not knowingly collect data from children.
+All users are required to confirm they are over 13 before using the app.
 If we learn that we have inadvertently collected personal data from a child, we will delete it promptly.

 ---

 ## 9. International Transfers

 All data is processed in accordance with applicable data protection laws, including GDPR.
 Firebase services may store anonymized data in data centers outside the EU.
-We rely on Google’s adherence to standard contractual clauses and relevant safeguards.
+We rely on Google’s adherence to standard contractual clauses (SCCs) and relevant safeguards as approved by the European Commission for transfers of personal data to countries outside the EEA.
+Specifically, we rely on the SCCs incorporated into the Google Cloud Data Processing Addendum.
+You can find more information about Google's data protection measures and obtain a copy of the SCCs at [Link to Google Cloud's Data Processing Addendum].

 ---